 \subsubsection{Real-world data}

-The large-scale CDR data we used covers a two-month period in a populated and fast-developing city in China.
-One of the three mobile carriers in China provided the data.
-We use a sample of 100,000 mobile phone users and 217,753 user locations as a case study to test the scalability and the feasibility of our method.
+The large-scale CDR we used covers two months in a populated and fast-developing city in China.
+One of the three mobile carriers in China provides the data.
+We random sample of 100,000 mobile phone users and 217,753 user locations as a case study to test the scalability and the feasibility of our method.

-We preprocess this data which are noisier than MIT Reality Mining data.
-We preprocess the CDR in the populated city in China in the following way.
-User locations are clustered in geographic coordinates using the algorithm developed by Isaacman (2011) \cite{Isaacman2011}.
-In this method, it first ranks the cell towers according to the total number of days that they are connected.
-The next step is to cluster cell towers according to Hartigan' leader algorithm with a spatial threshold of 1 km.
+The real-world data is much noisier than the MIT Reality Mining data.
+Hence, we preprocess the CDR in a Chinese city in the following way.
+For each user, several pass-by cell towers are clustered into one user location using the algorithm developed by~\cite{Isaacman2011}.
+This method first ranks the cell towers according to the total number of days that they are connected.
+The next step is to cluster cell towers according to Hartigan's leader algorithm with a spatial threshold of 1 km.
 This algorithm starts from the first cell tower in the sorted list as the center of the cluster.
-The subsequent cell tower is checked to see if they fall within the radius of 1 km.
-If it does, it groups the cell tower into the existing cluster.
+The algorithm checks the subsequent cell tower to see if the record falls within the radius of one kilometer.
+If it does, the algorithm groups the cell tower into an existing cluster.
 Otherwise, it becomes a new cluster centroid.
 The algorithm completes when every cell tower belongs to a cluster.
-Readers interested in the detailed implementation of the method are encouraged to refer to Isaacman (2011) \cite{Isaacman2011}.
+Readers interested in the detailed implementation of the method are encouraged to refer to ~\cite{Isaacman2011}.